One of my biggest callings in life is to take it to “the man”, and there is no bigger or annoying man out there than Comcast.

 So, if you meet the above criteria, $9.95 per month Internet is yours for the taking.
 If you weren’t aware of the free or reduced lunch program, the reduced (and hence, the discounted internet service) are highlighted via this income eligibility chart:

-Just don’t expect Comcast to crank up the speeds for you though.
-According to the program FAQ’s:
+Just don’t expect Comcast to crank up the speeds for you though – download speeds are capped at 10MBps.

 Their slowest internet speeds at a price that likely is still above their cost to give you service while they relentlessly try to sell low income households (with kids) overpriced cable and digital voice service?
 Not to mention, the program was required by the FCC as part of their NBC Universal agreement.
 Mashable explains,